SnowyRenard/owl/README.md

 **Owl**
 ---
-Owl is a simple linear algebra library inspired by glam and with the intetion to have explicit core::simd support.
+Owl is a simple linear algebra library inspired by glam and with the intention to have explicit core::simd support.

 **Thanks**
 ---